JavaScript-NZ/Society-Documentation/Membership.md

 * Voting on issues at AGM
 * Committing issues to the Committee Meetings
 * Saying "I'm a member of the JavaScript NZ Society"
+* A warm fuzzy feeling of knowing you're helping the Society acheive its goals

 **Registry**: We have a register of members.
 Access to the registry is governed by the rules of the Society